devgit072/intellij-idea-plugin/README.md

 Anyway it is easy and fun to develop a plugin on Intellij-Idea platform and once you learn how to develop a plugin, you can develop a plugin in future which suits your requirements.

+Action implemention:
+Action class is implemented in SearchGoogleAction.java.
+You also have to register the class name in plugin.xml

+Boiler Code generation using live template is implemented in TemplateProvider.java

+Code-Completion using code is implemented in autoCompletion package.
+Code is pretty self documented and can be understood.

+Other miscellaneous details:

+How to implement notifier:
+Here is sample code snippet:

+    public class Notifier implements StartupActivity {
+    private String title, message;
+    NotificationType notificationType;
+    Notifier(String title, String message, NotificationType notificationType) {
+        this.title = title;
+        this.message = message;
+        this.notificationType = notificationType;
+    }
+    @Override
+    public void runActivity(@NotNull Project project) {
+        final Notification notification = new Notification("JsonSchemaNotification", title, message, notificationType);
+        notification.notify(project);
+    }
+    }

+Call above Class function:
+  ``new Notifier("blaTitle", "Mesg" , NotificationType.INFO).runActivity(thiProject)``

+How to implement background activity:
+This is helpful.
+Sometime, your UI may freeze if Action takes long time to perform.

+`ApplicationManager.getApplication().executeOnPooledThread(new Runnable() {
+                @Override
+                public void run() {
+                    ApplicationManager.getApplication().runReadAction(new TriggerScriptsInBackgound(parameters, project));
+                }
+            });
+`

+`public class TriggerGoScriptsInBackgound implements Runnable {
+    @Override
+    public void run() {
+    }
+}`